Leslie E. Wong

 President, San Francisco State University

 Dr. Wong is devoted to moving San Francisco State forward to achieve its full potential.
-He co-chaired the recently completed strategic planning process that produced a value driven roadmap to advance the university’s goals.
+Upon his arrival at SF State, he co-chaired the now completed strategic planning process that produced a value driven roadmap to advance the university’s goals.
 He also launched SF State’s first comprehensive fundraising campaign to provide the resources necessary to support the needs of SF State students in the 21st century as well as the innovative research and creative projects of SF State students and faculty.
-Early campaign success contributed to new scholarship funds, the renovation of the SF State gym and the revitalization of the athletics program.
+Early campaign successes contributed to new scholarship funds, the renovation of the SF State gym and the revitalization of the athletics program.

 Prior to his appointment at San Francisco State in 2012, Dr. Wong served as President of Northern Michigan University.
 Earlier in his career he held executive leadership positions at Valley City State University, the University of Southern Colorado and Evergreen State College.